DevOps Certification Training Course

 I can either use a ready-made docker image from docker-hub or create a new image as per my requirement.
 In the Docker Commands blog we will see how to create your own image.

-Containers are the ready applications created from Docker Images or you can say a Docker Container is a running instance of a Docker Image and they hold the entire package needed to run the application.
-This happens to be the ultimate utility of Docker.
+Docker Containers are the ready applications created from Docker Images.
+Or you can say they are running instances of the Images and they hold the entire package needed to run the application.
+This happens to be the ultimate utility of the technology.

 Finally, Docker Registry is where the Docker Images are stored.
 The Registry can be either a user’s local repository or a public repository like a Docker Hub allowing multiple users to collaborate in building an application.
-Even with multiple teams within the same organization can exchange or share containers by uploading them to the Docker Hub.
-Docker Hub is Docker’s very own cloud repository similar to GitHub.
+Even with multiple teams within the same organization can exchange or share containers by uploading them to the Docker Hub, which is a cloud repository similar to GitHub.

 Docker Architecture includes a Docker client – used to trigger Docker commands, a Docker Host – running the Docker Daemon and a Docker Registry – storing Docker Images.
 The Docker Daemon running within Docker Host is responsible for the images and containers.